Mutinda-Mark/java-socket-client-server/README.md

 Client-side:
 ![image](https://github.com/user-attachments/assets/ccb3fab2-b0ed-4f39-bb9d-af6600fb450a)

+---

-💬 Communication Flow
+##💬 Communication Flow
-Type messages on the client terminal → server receives and replies Server's reply is displayed on the client terminal This continues until either side types bye
+- Type messages on the client terminal → server receives and replies
+- Server's reply is displayed on the client terminal
+- This continues until either side types bye
-Both terminals display Connection Terminated
+- Both terminals display Connection Terminated

+##📜 License
+This project is open-source and available under the MIT License.